borkdude/blog/posts/oss-updates-jan-feb-2024.md

 possible.
 Like you can read on [Bozhidar Batsov](https://metaredux.com/posts/2024/02/15/cider-community-impact.html)'s blog these aren't the easiest times for Open Source sponsored software.
-I have no reason to complain, but I have seen a consistent drop in sponsoring in the last year or so, similar to what Bozhidar describes.
-All the more reason to be thankful for those who sponsored my projects in the past and even more for those who keep doing so!
+I have no reason to complain, but I did see a similar drop in sponsoring in the last year.
+I'm thankful for those who sponsored my projects in the past and even more for those who keep doing so!

 Without _you_, the below projects would not be as mature or wouldn't exist or be maintained at all.